 So now you know the secret: Credit cards don’t have to cost a darn thing.

 As long as you always pay your bill on time and in full — and as long as your card has a grace period — you’ll never owe a dime in interest on purchases.
-But remember that grace periods don’t apply to balance transfers and cash advances.
+You might earn some valuable rewards along the way as an added bonus.
+But remember that grace periods usually don’t apply to balance transfers and cash advances.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.